-Suggested citation: Stillbirth Advocacy Working Group Parent Voices Initiative, Post Graduate Institute for Medical Education and Research (PGMIR), Public Health Foundation of India (PHFI), The London School of Hygiene & Tropical Medicine (LSHTM), The International Stillbirth Alliance (ISA), "Raising Parent Voices Advocacy Toolkit: India Health Providers' Version" (31 August 2021).
+Suggested citation: The International Stillbirth Alliance Parent Voices Initiative, Stillbirth Advocacy Working Group, Public Health Foundation of India Gurugram, The London School of Hygiene & Tropical Medicine, Post Graduate Institute of Medical Education and Research Chandigarh, "Raising Parent Voices Advocacy Toolkit: India Healthcare Providers Version" (31 March 2022).

-CONTENTS
+TABLE OF CONTENTS

-Introduction 4 What is the purpose of this toolkit?
-4 How was this toolkit developed?
-5 How can you use the toolkit?
+Introduction 4 What is the purpose of this Toolkit?
+4 How was this Toolkit developed?
+5 How can you use the Toolkit?
 5 Module 1: What is stillbirth?
-7 Learning Objectives: After reviewing this module, you should be able to 7 Information Brief: Definition of stillbirth 8 Information Brief: Why focus on stillbirths in India?
-10 Information Brief: What causes stillbirth?
-11 Information Brief: What are the common risk factors for stillbirth?
-14 Dig Deeper!
-16 Module 2: The impact of stillbirths on parents 19 Learning Objectives: After reviewing this module, you should be able to 19 Information Brief: Why do stillbirths matter?
-20 Information Brief: What is the impact on parents who have a stillborn baby?
-21 Information Brief: What is the impact on mothers who have a stillborn baby?
-22 Information Brief: Bereavement care after stillbirth is respectful maternity care 23 Information Brief: Why are stillbirths often not talked about?
-25 Dig Deeper!
-26 Module 3: What can health providers do?
-28 Learning Objectives: After reviewing this module, you should be able to 28 Information Brief: What is your role in providing stillbirth care?
-29 Information Brief: Supporting mother during labour and birth when stillbirth has alread been diagnosed • Information Brief: preparing the stillborn baby to be presented to the parents 32 Information Brief: Supporting parents after delivery 33 Checklist: Health provider checklist for bereaved parent support 34 Information Brief: Conversation tips with parents and family 42 Information Brief: Self-care for health providers 45 Dig Deeper!
-46 Module 4: What can counselors do?
-47 Learning Objectives: After reviewing this module, you should be able to 47 Information Brief: The role of counselors 48 Acknowledgements 49
+6 Learning Objectives: After reviewing this module, you should be able to 6 Information Brief: Definition of stillbirth 7 Information Brief: Why focus on stillbirths in India?
+8 Information Brief: What causes stillbirth?
+9 Information Brief: What are the common risk factors for stillbirth?
+12 Information Brief: Why are stillbirths often not talked about?
+13 Dig deeper!
+14 Module 2: The impact of stillbirths on parents 16 Learning Objectives: After reviewing this module, you should be able to 16 Information Brief: Why do stillbirths matter?
+17 Information Brief: What is the impact on parents who have a stillborn baby?
+18 Information Brief: What is the impact on mothers who have a stillborn baby?
+18 Information Brief: Bereavement care after stillbirth is respectful maternity care 20 Dig deeper!
+21 Module 3: What can health providers do?
+22 Learning Objectives: After reviewing this module, you should be able to 22 Information Brief: What is your role in providing stillbirth care?
+23 Information Brief: Supporting decision making when a baby is known to have died before birth 24 Information Brief: Supporting the mother during labour and birth when a stillbirth occurs either before or during birth 24 Information Brief: Providing options, supporting memory making and preparing the stillborn baby to be presented to the parents 26 Information Brief: Supporting parents after delivery 27 Checklist: Health provider checklist for bereaved parent support 28 Information Brief: Conversation tips with parents and family 35 Information Brief: Self-care for health providers 36 Dig Deeper!
+37 A almost de de consente 20 Acknowledgements 38